Robert121717/GTFS-Data-App/README.md

 ## Description
-This project allows a user to import data files on transit stops, trips, routes and stop times, where they can then search for a an attribute's ID and receive information relative to that attribute, whether it be a stop, trip, route, or stop time.
+This project allows a user to import data files on transit stops, trips, routes and stop times, where they can then search for an attribute's ID and receive information relative to that attribute, whether it be a stop, trip, route, or stop time.
 Users are also able to export any imported files to a specified directory.

 ## Usage
-To make this program run, the user needs to have some way for your system to run Java 17.1 and display .fxml files.
+To run this program, the user's operating system must be capable of running Java 17.1 and compiling .fxml files.
-To use the program, the user will need to import the data files before the can search for all the information on a stop.
+To use the program, the user will need to import any relevant files before they can search for a specified attribute (stop, stop time, route, trip).
-For searching, the user will need to know a valid stop id to get information on the desired stop.
-When the user wants to export, they can choose where ever they want the files to be exported to.
+When searching, the user must be able to provide an attribute's ID to receive data relevant to it.

 ## Authors and Acknowledgment
 Thank you to Achuth Nair (nairac), Ryan Atkinson (atkinsonr), Cody Morrow (morrowc), and Robert Schmidt (schmidtrj) for contributing to this project.